xuwei1997/MRAgent/readme.md

-# MRAgent: LLM-based Automatic Two-sample Mendelian Randomization Agent
+# MRAgent: An LLM-based Automated Agent for Causal Knowledge Discovery in Disease via Mendelian Randomization

 ## Abstract